Fix “Object reference not set to an instance of an object” in Microsoft Visual Studio

 World Wide Web Publishing Service

-5. After restarting every necessary service, attempt the action that was previously causing the error to see if the problem has been remedied.
+4. Restart any inactive service, then replicate the action that caused the error to see if it has been resolved.

 9. Delete the Local Vault Client Profile (if applicable)